 Research

-To inform the design, implementation, evaluation, and scale-up of integration-science solutions—such as PEN-Plus—to healthcare delivery challenges in low-resource settings
+We inform the design, implementation, evaluation, and scale-up of integration-science solutions—such as PEN-Plus—to healthcare delivery challenges in low-resource settings.

 Policy

-To promote policies based on equity-informed priority setting and best practices in service-delivery design
+We promote policies based on equity-informed priority setting and best practices in service-delivery design.

 Training

-To empower nurses, clinical officers, and other mid-level providers with the knowledge and skills to lead decentralized PEN-Plus clinics
+We empower nurses, clinical officers, and other mid-level providers with the knowledge and skills to lead decentralized PEN-Plus clinics.

 Implementation

-To provide technical support for the implementation of PEN-Plus in lower-income countries
+We provide technical support for the implementation of PEN-Plus in lower-income countries.

 Advocacy

-To build a solidarity movement across PEN-Plus conditions and to advocate for funding for PEN-Plus internationally
+We build a solidarity movement across PEN-Plus conditions and to advocate for funding for PEN-Plus internationally.

 Get Involved